godotengine/godot-docs/classes/class_graphedit.rst

 Description
 -----------

 GraphEdit manages the showing of GraphNodes it contains, as well as connections and disconnections between them.
 Signals are sent for each of these two events.
-Disconnection between GraphNodes slots is disabled by default.
+Disconnection between GraphNode slots is disabled by default.

-It is greatly advised to enable low processor usage mode (see :ref:`OS.low_processor_usage_mode<class_OS_property_low_processor_usage_mode>`) when using GraphEdits.
+It is greatly advised to enable low-processor usage mode (see :ref:`OS.low_processor_usage_mode<class_OS_property_low_processor_usage_mode>`) when using GraphEdits.

 Property Descriptions
 ---------------------